-- Conditions of the 30% tax ruling
+- What are the conditions of the 30% tax ruling for highly skilled migrants?

 Expats who have been recruited from abroad for a position in the Netherlands may be eligible for the 30% tax ruling.